-On March 27 and 28, 2018 – the moon is moving through the constellation Leo the Lion, past Regulus, the brightest star in Leo, representing the Lion’s Heart.
+On March 18, 2019 – the moon is moving through the constellation Leo the Lion, past Regulus, the brightest star in Leo, representing the Lion’s Heart.
 On these nights, the glare of the bright waxing gibbous moon might make it difficult to see all the Lion’s stars.
-But you’ll surely see Regulus, which is a 1st-magnitude star, that is, one of our sky’s brightest stars.
+But you’ll probably see Regulus, which is a 1st-magnitude star, that is, one of our sky’s brightest stars.
 And you might also glimpse the pattern of stars of which Regulus is a part.
 This backwards question mark pattern is a famous asterism within Leo, called The Sickle.

 In another another week or two, the moon will drop out of the evening sky, allowing you to view the Lion in all his majestic splendor.

-You’ll find the moon and Regulus on March 27 and 28 going westward across the sky throughout the night.
+You’ll find the moon and Regulus on March 18 going westward across the sky throughout the night.
 They appear to move west for the same reason that the sun travels westward during the day, because Earth spins under the sky.
 The Earth spins from west-to-east on its rotational axis, causing the sun, moon and stars to travel westward each day and night.

 From around the world, the moon and Regulus will climb to their high point for the night in late evening (before midnight).
 Afterwards, the moon and Regulus will slowly sink westward, to set in the west before dawn’s first light.